hmajid2301/gitlab-auto-close-issue/README.rst

   Options:
-    --private-token TEXT     Private GITLAB token, used to authenticate when calling the MR API.  [required]
-    --project-id INTEGER     The project ID on GitLab to create the MR for.
+    --private-token TEXT     Private GITLAB token, used to authenticate when calling the auto issue close API.  [required] --project-id INTEGER     The project ID on GitLab to create the auto close API for.
                             [required]
-    --project-url TEXT       The project URL on GitLab to create the MR for.
+    --project-url TEXT       The project URL on GitLab to create the auto close API for.
                             [required]
     -i, --issue TEXT         The Issue ID to close.  [required] -r, --remove-label TEXT  The labels to remove from (all) the issue(s) before